Higher Education and Research

 In 2014-2015, British universities received more than £836 million in EU grants and contracts.
 This funding has contributed nearly £577 million to the UK’s GDP and research funding to universities is responsible for generating 10,000 jobs per year.

 Brexit has implications for British residents teaching or studying abroad and EU residents teaching or studying in the UK.
 The number of UK students studying in EU countries through the Erasmus+ scheme was 15,600 in 2015.
 The UK Government wants to continue Erasmus as it currently exists but there are significant questions that have yet to be resolved concerning budgets and who is going to pay.
 Meanwhile the Government had made clear that it wants to include international students studying in the UK under the current immigration target of 100,000 per year, something that has received additional support from the Migration Advisory Committee.

-The EU has a fairly limited role in regulating education, with policy and legislation created domestically.
+The EU has a fairly limited role in regulating education, with UK education policy and legislation created domestically.
 The main influence is in partnerships and initiatives such as the Erasmus programme and related research projects.